 - Moderator, "Workers Compensation Update - Spring 2018," Illinois State Bar Association, February 2018

 - "The Future Starts Today: Addressing MSP Compliance in Liability Cases," National Institute for Medicare and Medicaid Education, Miami, Florida, February 2018

 - "Case Law Update: Ten You Need to Know in 2017," Illinois State Bar Association, Advanced Workers Compensation CLE, Chicago, Illinois, October 2017

 - "Healthcare Business Law: Changes You Need to Know," National Business Institute, Webinar, March 2017

 - "How To Prepare Your Case for Trial," Illinois State Bar Association, Advanced Workers Compensation CLE, Chicago, Illinois, October 2016

 - "Addressing Medicare Compliance in Liability, Property and Casualty Cases," National Institute for Medicare and Medicaid Education, Chicago, Illinois, September 2016

 Robert created Hinshaw's Mr. Medicare: Rx for Compliance publication, which provides resources, analysis, and perspective on Medicare Secondary Payer laws.

-Relying on his extensive knowledge and experience with Medicare and Medicaid compliance, Robert regularly contributes to the Flagship Services Group blog.
-His most recent posts include:
+Relying on his extensive knowledge and experience with Medicare and Medicaid compliance, Robert also contributed posts for the Flagship Services Group blog, including: